martynwinn/Uppsala-Software-Factory/README.md

 Uppsala Software Factory.
 March 2019
 ---------------------------------------------

 These are the famous Uppsala Software Factory programs, rescued into GitHub.

+The following is the original README, now out-of-date!!

 Introduction